Xujiahui: History

 With land donated by Xu Guangqi's family and those acquired by other means, the Society of Jesus established a grand cathedral as well as an entire one square mile complex that covers most of present-day Xujiahui.
-In addition to the cathedral, the French Jesuits also built orphanages, monasteries, schools, libraries and the Xujiahui observatory (now the Shanghai Bureau of Meteorology).
+In addition to the cathedral, the French Jesuits also built orphanages, monasteries, schools, libraries and the Xujiahui observatory. (which was established by Marc Dechevrens, now the Shanghai Bureau of Meteorology).

 In time, it became a stronghold of Catholics in East Asia.
 Xujiahui was a major locus of missionary efforts throughout China, particularly for the Jesuits.
 One of the first structures to be built by the Jesuits was the St. Ignatius Cathedral in 1847, later reconstructed in 1906.
 The Cathedral is located on what is now known as North Caoxi Road and is still referred to in English as the St. Ignatius Cathedral.
 The sign on the street calls it simply "Catholic Church."
 The cathedral was featured in the opening scenes of Steven Spielberg's 1987 film Empire of the Sun.

 The Bibliotheca Zikawei, now a branch of the Shanghai Library.

 A number of other structures survive from its days as a center of Catholicism.
 One is the Collège Saint Ignace or Xuhui College on 68 Hongqiao Road, now renamed Xuhui High School (or Xuhui Middle School).
 Established by Jesuits in 1850, Xuhui (St. Ignatius) College was the first educational institution in China to offer a fully western curriculum.
 Another is the Bibliotheca Zikawei (or Bibliothèque de Mission), now a branch of Shanghai Library, adjacent to the cathedral.
 Several of the convent buildings scattered around Xujiahui are still visible in various states of preservation: one (structurally modified but still recognizable) serves as the office of the Xuhui District Government and People's Procurate.
 The Tou-Se-We Orphanage (Mandarin: Tushanwan) operated by the church, whose workshops supplied much of the religious art on Xujiahui's religious buildings, is half a mile to the south of Xujiahui junction; the sole surviving building of the orphanage is now the Tou-Se-We Museum.